 \subsection{The Navascués-Pironio-Acín hierarchy}

-A fundamental question in Bell nonlocality is to characterise the set of distributions that are predicted by quantum theory in a Bell scenario (recall Fig.~\ref{FigBellScenario}) with a given number of inputs ($X,Y$) and outputs ($N, M$).
-This corresponds to deciding whether for any given distribution $p(a,b|x,y)$ there exists a bipartite quantum state of any dimension, $\ket{\psi}$, and local measurements for Alice and Bob, $\{A_{a|x}\}_{a,x}$ and $\{B_{b|y}\}_{b,y}$, respectively, such that the distribution can be written in the form\footnote{Note that since there is no restriction on the dimension, we can without loss of generality assume the quantum state to be pure and the measurements to be projective.}
+A fundamental question in Bell nonlocality is to characterise the set of distributions that are predicted by quantum theory in a Bell scenario (recall Fig.~\ref{FigBellScenario}) with a given number of inputs ($X$ and $Y$) and outputs ($N$ and $M$).
+This corresponds to deciding whether for any given distribution $p(a,b|x,y)$ there exists a bipartite quantum state of any dimension, $\ket{\psi}$, and local measurements for Alice and Bob, $\{A_{a|x}\}_{a,x}$ and $\{B_{b|y}\}_{b,y}$, respectively, such that the distribution can be written in the form\footnote{Note that since there are no restrictions on the dimension, we can without loss of generality assume the quantum state to be pure and the measurements to be projective.}

-In contrast to the set of correlations associated to local models (see Section \ref{sec:introduction:entanglement}), the set of quantum correlations for arbitrary input/output scenarios, denoted by $\mathcal{Q}$, admits in general no simple and useful characterisation: checking membership is known to be undecidable \cite{Yuen2020}.
-Importantly, however, $\mathcal{Q}$ may be approximated by a sequence of supersets $\{\mathcal{Q}_k\}_{k=1}^\infty$ in such a way that
+In contrast to the set of correlations associated with local models (see Section \ref{sec:introduction:entanglement}), the set of quantum correlations for arbitrary input/output scenarios, denoted by $\mathcal{Q}$, admits in general no simple and useful characterisation: checking membership is known to be undecidable \cite{Yuen2020}.
+Importantly, however, $\mathcal{Q}$ can be approximated by a sequence of supersets $\{\mathcal{Q}_k\}_{k=1}^\infty$ in such a way that

 where the membership of $p$ in $\mathcal{Q}_k$ can be decided by an SDP.
 Thus, if there exists some $k$ for which a hypothesised distribution $p$ fails to be a member of $\mathcal{Q}_k$, it follows that no quantum model for $p$ exists.
 This hierarchy of outer SDP relaxations to the quantum set of Bell nonlocal correlations is known as the Navascués-Pironio-Acín (NPA) hierarchy \cite{Navascues2007}.
 In the limit of the sequence, $k\rightarrow \infty$, the NPA hierarchy converges to a set of distributions $\mathcal{Q}_\infty$.
 This set corresponds to quantum models in which the tensor product, demarcating the separation of parties, is relaxed to the commutation condition $[A_{a|x},B_{b|y}]=0$ \cite{Navascues2008, Doherty2008b}.
 This corresponds to changing Eq.~\eqref{eq:npaborn} to